 We encourage your active engagement in the dialogue.
 Membership in The Sedona Conference Working Group Series is open to all.
 The Series includes WG12 and several other Working Groups in the areas of electronic document management and discovery, cross-border discovery and data protection laws, international data transfers, data security and privacy liability, patent remedies and damages, and patent litigation best practices.
 The Sedona Conference hopes and anticipates that the output of its Working Groups will evolve into authoritative statements of law, both as it is and as it should be.
+Information on membership and a description of current Working Group activities is available at https://thesedonaconference.org/wgs.

-Craig W. Weinlein Executive Director The Sedona Conference May 2021
+Craig W. Weinlein Executive Director The Sedona Conference March 2022